deltasierra/apple-m1-silicon-setup/README.md

 - pyenv (installs but subsequent `python install {version}` fails)

 # dot profiles
 I want the same user experience between all my different machines so I sync my dot profiles using Dropbox.
-The dot files in the local directory or each device points to another file in a folder called `appsync` in Dropbox.
+The dot files in the local directory of each device points to another file in a folder called `appsync` in Dropbox.

 I've included all the working files I used for this process in this repo.